jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (4) The Gambling Commission must give notice of public meetings of the Gambling Commission to persons likely to be interested in the subject matter of the meeting, in whatever way it thinks appropriate.
 (5) At all Gambling Commission meetings (but not at meetings of a division of the Gambling Commission) the quorum necessary for the transaction of business is 3 Gambling Commissioners, including the Chief Gambling Commissioner or a Gambling Commissioner acting for the Chief Gambling Commissioner.
 (6) The Chief Gambling Commissioner presides at all meetings of the Gambling Commission at which the Chief Gambling Commissioner is present.
-(7) If the Chief Gambling Commissioner is not at a meeting, the Gambling Commissioners present must appoint 1 of their number to be the chairperson of that meeting.
+(7) If the Chief Gambling Commissioner is not at a meeting, the Gambling Commissioners present must appoint one of their number to be the chairperson of that meeting.

 ### 3 Voting
 (1) All questions arising at a meeting of the Gambling Commission must be decided by a majority of votes of the Gambling Commissioners present and voting.
 (2) The Chief Gambling Commissioner (or any chairperson appointed in the absence of the Chief Gambling Commissioner) has a deliberative vote and, if there is equal voting, also has a casting vote.
-(3) A resolution in writing signed, or assented to by telegraphic or electronic means, by all Gambling Commissioners is valid and effective as if it had been passed at a meeting of the, Gambling Commission duly called and constituted.
+(3) A resolution in writing signed, or assented to by telegraphic or electronic means, by all Gambling Commissioners is valid and effective as if it had been passed at a meeting of the Gambling Commission duly called and constituted.

 ## Schedule 4 — New Zealand Lotteries Commission

+### Part 1 — Key provisions about governance and operation of Lotteries Commission

+**Board members’ role**

-### 1 Board members' role
+### 1 Board members’ role
 [Repealed]

 ### 2 Accountability of board members to Minister
 [Repealed]

+**Minister’s role**

-### 3 Minister's role
+### 3 Minister’s role
 [Repealed]

 ### 4 Minister accountable to House of Representatives
 [Repealed]

+**Operation of Lotteries Commission—collective board duties**

 ### 5 Must act consistently with functions and statement of intent
 [Repealed]